suusanp/OS-Shell-Simulator/README.md

 - **`echo` Command**: It includes an `echo` command for displaying strings.
 The string can be alphanumeric or a variable name preceded by `$`.

-- **Batch Mode Improvements**: In batch mode, the shell no longer enters an infinite loop if the last command in the input file is not "quit."
-It returns to interactive mode.
+- **Batch Mode** It returns to interactive mode.
 The `$` symbol is displayed only in interactive mode.

 - **Directory Commands**: Additional commands include:
   - `my_ls`: Lists files and directories in the current directory.
   - `my_mkdir dirname`: Creates a new directory, supporting both alphanumeric and variable-based directory names.
   - `my_touch filename`: Creates an empty file with an alphanumeric name.
   - `my_cd dirname`: Changes the current directory.
+  - `exec SCRIPT1.TXT SCRIPT2.TXT SCRIPT3.TXT POLICY`: Executes script according to input policy.
+Policy includes: FCFS, SJF, RR, AGING

 - **Chaining Commands**: Chain multiple instructions together using semicolons, enabling sequential execution of commands.